Davidcparrar/GettingAndCleaningDataProject/README.md

 ```
 - The raw data was read using the commands scan (for single column files, e.g. features.txt) and read.table (for multiple column files, e.g. X_test.txt)

-- The appropiate labels (column names) were imported from the features,txt file
+- The appropiate labels (column names) were imported from the features.txt file and the activity integers were converted into factors (walking, sitting, etc.)

 - Using the mutate function the variables subject and activity were added to both raw data sets: